dbpedia/databus-moss/README.md

 # Databus MOSS

-Welcome to the main repository of the Databus Metadata Overlay Search System (MOSS).
+The Databus MOSS (Metadata Overlay Search System) is a system of creating modular metadata extensions for the metadata graphs provided by [Databus](https://github.com/dbpedia/databus) entries.
+The general idea is that a Databus instance provides stable identifiers for your files along with the most basic metadata for file usage (format, comppression, licensing).
+However, more domain or file-type specific metadata is often needed.
+MOSS provides a system for the management of additional metadata graphs.
+With MOSS, you can:

+* Create schema for metadata extensions
+* Create and manage additional metadata graphs
+* Tailor a flexible indexed searcher directly to your specific RDF-metadata
+* Enjoy enhanced data retrieval based on your metadata entries

 Here you can find instructions for deployment of a MOSS instance with Docker and examples to get your started.
 The code for the two main components (server and frontend) are held in separate repositories.

 * MOSS-Server: [https://github.com/dbpedia/databus-moss-server](https://github.com/dbpedia/databus-moss-server)
 * MOSS-Frontend: [https://github.com/dbpedia/databus-moss-frontend](https://github.com/dbpedia/databus-moss-frontend)